Location / Description

 Kingman is a mining and a ranching center that is presently experiencing a growth spurt along with many other areas of Arizona.

 Elevation: 3,345 feet above sea level

 In October of 1857, Lt.
 Edward Fitzgerald Beale and his experimental Camel Corps trudged across the present site of Kingman, Arizona, surveying a wagon road along the 35th parallel.
 After the first travelers encountered hostile Indians in the area, Fort Mojave was established on the Colorado River.
 Off-duty soldiers scouted the hills and found gold and silver.
 Mining camps sprang up in the years to come and in the early 1870s, cattle were driven in to take advantage of the lush grasses of the area.
 In 1880, Lewis Kingman surveyed the area, and the laying of railroad track was eventually completed in 1883, establishing Kingman as a mining and ranching center.
 In 1887, Kingman became the County Seat.
-Being on the railroad line and on Route 66 made the area ideal for commerce.
-It was also in the direct route to the location of the eventual site of Hoover Dam.
+Its location on the railroad line and on Route 66 made the area ideal for commerce.
+It was also in the direct route to what would become Hoover Dam.

 Things To Do

 - January - Polar Bear Dip - A New Year’s Icy Cold Challenge - Join in a freezing swim on the first day of the new year.

 - February - Wild West Days (Oatman, AZ)

 - March - St. Patrick’s Day Parade and Community Fair

 - April - Laughlin River Run - Bring your Harley and show off your skill.